 I nod yes.

-“I don’t get it… If you told him about the baby, why didn’t he say anything to you Alexis?”
+“I don’t get it… If you told him about the baby, why didn’t he say anything to you, Alexis?”
+Now Netty is confused.

 Alexis shrugs her shoulders… She suddenly grabs my hand and caresses my backhand with her thumb.
 “I’d love to have you and your family over for dinner tomorrow night, your sisters, your mom, and whoever else, and we can talk about what needs to happen from here… does that sound like a plan?”